Kta132/Chess-Project/Readme.md

 ## Install
 These are the steps to setup your local environment to run this application.

+To use this application, you would only need to have the link and run the program.

 ## Usage

 These are the steps to use the application or interact with it.

 ### Any optional sections